ArcaneDreams/managed-fbx/README.md

 ## Features
 * Import and save scenes.
 * Modify cameras, attributes, nodes and more.
-* Comprehensive wrapper of most of the features documented and made accessible by the FBX SDK.
+* Comprehensive one-to-one wrapper of most of the documented types and interfaces.

-## Tasks
+## Roadmap
 - [ ] Integrate support for FBX SDK 2019.5
 - [ ] Upgrade to Visual Studio 2019
 - [ ] Add support for .NET Core 3.1 (only compatible with Windows)